ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_how_to_import_products/importing_products_api.md

 $this->em->flush();
 ```

-## How to import a product
+## Importing a product

-- class_id = 2
+A product has `class_id` = 2.

-Creating a product requires a parent-id (its location in the product tree/catalog).
-Changing the parent\_id will move the product in the tree.
-After creation, the products' node\_id will serve as its unique identifier.
+Creating a product requires the `parent_id` (its Location in the product tree/catalog).

-- product entities provide getters and setters for their attributes
+Changing the `parent_id` moves the product in the tree.
+After creation, the product's `node_id` serves as its unique identifier.

-- for imports in the \*\_tmp table: $nodeId = $objectRepo-\>getNextNodeId();
+Product entities provide getters and setters for their attributes.

-- use the method generateMetaData to generate metadata such as the url alias of the product
+To import into the `*_tmp` table, use `$nodeId = $objectRepo->getNextNodeId();`.

-## Example
+Use the `generateMetaData()` method to generate metadata such as the URL alias of the product.

-- create product object in db and set properties
+The following example creates a product object in the database and sets its properties.
-- create attributes and associate them with the object
+It creates attributes and associates them with the object.
-    - different attributes have different data types (text is default)
+Different attributes have different data types (text is default)

 ``` php
 // get the doctrine repository